hw-studio-fall17/practice-week-4/README.md

 # Cheeseburger with a side of CSS

-### HELP!, my cheeseburger disappeared!
+### HELP! my cheeseburger disappeared!

 My cheeseburger with a side of CSS should look like this:

 ![final-product](/images/cheeseburger.png)

-You can see that there is a lot of code is in `index.html` and  `style.css` file, but the code *is BROKEN* and you need to help me fix it!
+* Look at all of the code in `index.html` and `style.css`

-#### IMPORTANT!
-You will not have to edit any of the HTML!
-All of your fixes should be in style.css.
+* You do NOT need to change ANY of the code in index.html
+* Fix the code in `style.css` so that it is working properly
+  * HINT: the code in `style.css` is mostly correct, but the way we are accessing the `classes` and `ids` is wrong

-#### After fixing your cheeseburger, please answer the questions at the bottom of style.css
+* After fixing your cheeseburger, please answer the questions at the bottom of style.css

 ##### If you finish early...